holypython/Watermarkd/README.md

 0.7.0.3 - Fixed __init__.py files for correct installation.

 0.7.1.0 - Added Batch GUI, fixed Cancel button, fixed path conflicts

+0.7.2.0 - When GUI is closed without picking any image or folder, instead of giving an error, function is terminated by returning None.
+This should allow repeat operations in a single session and make usage more convenient and smooth for users.

 ### Upcoming Work